TheLastBilly/libdirecpp/doc/libdirecpp_functions.md

 ## Description:
 Used only to initialize a DireCpp object and set connection options.
 The connection type will be defined by the value of `type`.
 If set to `SERIAL_KISS` the connection type will be set to serial, and if set to `TCP_KISS` the connection type will be set to tcp.
 If neither of the two values is used, the connection type will be set to tcp.
 The server address (or serial port) is represented by the `addr` variable, and the server port (or baud rate) is represented by the `param` variable.
 # DireCpp::init( void )

 ## Return type:
 `int`

 ## Description:
 Used to connect to the server with the settings specified in the class constructor.
-If the connection was successfully stablished, the function will return a `0`, otherwise, it'll return `-1`.
-It's required to succesfully call this function (or it's alternative) before any further communications done via a DireCpp object.
-The callsigns used for transmitting and receving packets will be set to the default value (NOCALL).
+If the connection was successfully established, the function will return a `0`, otherwise, it'll return `-1`.
+It's required to successfully call this function (or it's alternative) before any further communications done via a DireCpp object.
+The call signs used for transmitting and receiving packets will be set to the default value (NOCALL).

 # DireCpp::init( std::string source , std::string destination )